-Notation 3.1 (Sample spaces and sample points).
+Notation 5.1 (Sample spaces and sample points).

-- We also call a probability space a sample space and an outcome a sample point. - we will also call Ω by itself (as opposed to the triplet (Ω, B, P)) a probability space or sample space, but sometimes we refer to Ω as the carrier set or carrier of (Ω, B, P). - We like to write Ω for the carrier set, \mathfrak{F} for the σ -algebra and P for the probability measure of a probability space, but different notation may be used.
-For example, there may be a probability space (S, \mathscr{S}, Q) and outcomes s or x or \mathfrak{V} (vector notation).
+- We also call a probability space a sample space and an outcome a sample point. - We also call Ω by itself (as opposed to the triplet (Ω, B, P)) a probability space or sample space.
+Sometimes we refer to Ω as the carrier set or carrier of (Ω, B, P). - We like to write Ω for the carrier set, \mathfrak{F} for the σ -algebra and P for the probability measure of a probability space, but different notation may be used.
+For example, there may be a probability space (S, \mathscr{S}, Q) and outcomes s or x or \vec{y} (vector notation).

-Remark 3.1.
-As I noted in Section 1.2 (A First Look at Probability), "sample space" is the statistician's terminology for a probability space.
-I will mostly use the term "probability space", since we usually think of a sample as a list of items that that has been picked in some random fashion from an underlying "population".
+Remark 5.2.
+We noted in Section 1.2 (A First Look at Probability), that "sample space" is the statistician's terminology for a probability space.
+We will mostly use the term "probability space", since we usually think of a sample as a list of items that that has been picked in some random fashion from an underlying "population".
 We will consider probability spaces in this lecture where it would require a huge stretch of the imagination to consider their elements as such samples.
-Note though that there are occasions where the term "sample space" seems to be superior terminology.
+Note though that there are occasions where the term "sample space" is preferable terminology.